BancorpSouth Bank, originally known as the Bank of Mississippi, was created in the back of a hardware store in Verona, Mississippi in 1876.

 Fewer eligible medical specialties

-Typically, physician mortgage lenders will list an extensive range of medical specialities that are able to qualify for their loan programs.
+Typically, physician mortgage lenders will list an extensive range of medical specialties that are able to qualify for their loan programs.
 Medical doctors and dentists are usually always included, as they are with BancorpSouth, but beyond those specific fields, the company only offers loans to one other degree holder.
 This greatly limits how many people will be able to benefit from the physician loan, because by the nature of their degrees, many professionals are automatically disqualified.

 Limited service area